aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 This section guides you on how to create a Docker container instance that will run the Aspose.Words Cloud service.
 You will also set environment variables and mount Azure storage into the container.

-1. Click "Create a resource" on the main page.
+1. Click on "Create a resource" on the main page.
 2. Search for "Container Instances".

 ![](014.png)

-3. Click "Create"
+3. Click on "Create"
 4. Navigate to the "Basics" tab.

    * Select the resource group you created earlier from the drop-down list.